About Steven Rosenberg and the passthejoe blog

 I am a journalist, programmer, husband, father and weed-puller.
-Back in the days before Twitter (and way before it was X’d), Facebook and Instagram, I thought blogging was revolutionary and world-changing.
+Back in the days before Twitter, Facebook and Instagram, I thought blogging was revolutionary and world-changing.
 I still do.
-The ability to write what you want and let the whole world read it is powerful and profound.
+The ability to write what you want for the whole world to read is powerful and profound.

-Is what I write here even worth reading?
-I leave that up to you.
-I pretty much write this for me.
-If you like it, that’s OK.
+Is what I write here worth reading?
+I leave that to you.

 I am experimenting with writing using git both locally and on remote, hosted sites like <codeberg.org> and <github.com>.
-Here is what I’m working on:
+I’m thinking I should move the GitHub sites to Codeberg.
+Here are some things I have worked on:

 -